Lendico/partner-api-documentation/Security.md

 For keeping our process safe we have several layers of security, which are depicted on this page.

 ## IP whitelisting
-To access the API, it is necessary to provide the IP of the Client Application that will be calling the Partner API, so we can whitelist it, and only after that, the client application will be able to call the API.
+To access the API, it is necessary to provide the list of IPs of the Client Application that will be calling the Partner API, so we can whitelist them, and only after that, the client application will be able to call the API.
 A call from a non-whitelisted IP will return HTTP status code `403` and response :
 ```
 {